 It is likely that you will have a range of different financial requirements and goals.
 You might be looking to maximise your wealth so that you can enjoy more of your hard-earned money now and in retirement.
 You may need to pay for your children’s education, or to help support ageing parents.
-Or perhaps all of the above apply.
 As your accountants, we can suggest practical ways to help your objectives become reality.

 Each individual within your family is taxed separately, and is entitled to his or her own allowances and exemptions.
-The basic personal allowance (PA) for 2018/19 is £11,850, while the capital gains tax annual allowance for 2018/19 is £11,700.
+The personal allowance (PA) is set at £12,500 for 2019/20, while the capital gains tax (CGT) annual exemption is £12,000.

-By using the available personal allowances and gains exemptions, a couple and their two children could have income and gains of at least £94,200 tax-free, and income up to £185,400 before paying any higher rate tax.
-Through careful tax planning, we could help you and your family to benefit from more of your wealth.
+By using the available PAs and gains exemptions, a couple and their two children could have income and gains of at least £98,000 tax-free, and income up to £200,000 before paying any higher rate tax.
+Through careful tax planning, we can help you and your family to benefit from more of your wealth.

-Some married couples and civil partners are eligible for a Marriage Allowance, enabling spouses to transfer a fixed amount of their PA to their partner.
+Some married couples and civil partners are eligible for the Marriage Allowance, enabling spouses to transfer a fixed amount of their PA to their partner.
 The option is available to couples where neither pays tax at the higher or additional rate.
-If eligible, one partner will be able to transfer 10% of their PA to the other partner (£1,190 for the 2018/19 tax year).
-For those couples where one person does not use all of their PA the benefit will be up to £238 (20% of £1,190).
+If eligible, one partner will be able to transfer 10% of their PA to the other partner (£1,250 for the 2019/20 tax year).
+For those couples where one person does not use all of their PA, the benefit will be up to £250 (20% of £1,250).

 The income tax charge applies at a rate of 1% of the full Child Benefit award for each £100 of income between £50,000 and £60,000.
 The charge on taxpayers with income above £60,000 will be equal to the amount of Child Benefit paid.
 Claimants may elect not to receive Child Benefit if they or their partner do not wish to pay the charge.
 Equalising income can help to reduce the charge for some families.